 The Department of History offers a PhD program centered on rigorous research within a vibrant and diverse intellectual community.
 While most of our students have a history degree (BA) or degrees (BA and MA), we accept students with a variety of backgrounds and interests.

 Admission is highly competitive.
 We make approximately thirty offers of admission each year and aim to matriculate fifteen to twenty new PhD students.
 All offers include a full university fellowship.
-For the Classes of 2018 and 2019, the best five students selected for admission will be named Brenda and Earl Shapiro Scholars in History and will receive an additional five-year fellowship, totalling $25,000, on top of the regular fellowship.
+For the Classes of 2018 and 2019, a number of excellent students selected for admission will be named Brenda and Earl Shapiro Scholars in History and will receive an additional five-year fellowship, totalling $25,000, on top of the regular fellowship.